-The ros2_control framework is released for ROS 2 Foxy.
+The ros2_control framework is released for ROS 2 rolling.

 To use it, you have to install

-If you want to install the framework from source use following commands in your workspace main folder:
+If you want to install the framework from source, use the following commands in your workspace main folder:

 wget https://raw.githubusercontent.com/ros-controls/ros2_control/master/ros2_control.rolling.repos vcs import src < ros2_control.repos

-It also serves as the entry-point for users through ROS services.
+It also serves as the entry-point for users via ROS services.

 This manual assumes that you use this default node-setup.

-On the one side, CM manages (e.g., loading, activating, deactivating, unloading) controllers and from them required interfaces.
-On the other side, it has access to the hardware components (through Resource Manager), i.e., their interfaces.
-The Controller Manager matches required and provided interfaces, gives controllers access to hardware when activated, or reports an error if there is an access conflict.
+On the one hand, CM manages (e.g. loads, activates, deactivates, unloads) controllers and the interfaces they require.
+On the other hand, it has access (via the Resource Manager) to the hardware components, i.e. their interfaces.
+The Controller Manager matches required and provided interfaces, granting controllers access to hardware when enabled, or reporting an error if there is an access conflict.

 The execution of the control-loop is managed by the CM’s